Environmental Safety in the Physician Office Practice

 - Obtain a spill kit to manage accidental spills of contaminated material.

-- Locate emergency equipment in an accessible location.
+- Locate all emergency equipment in an accessible location.

-- Inspect emergency equipment monthly for proper functioning and record on a log.
+- Inspect emergency equipment monthly for proper functioning.
+Record inspections on a log.

 - Inspect the emergency drug box monthly for supply adequacy and medication outdates.
 Record inspections on a log stored inside the drug box.

-- Resupply the emergency drug box after each use and at designated intervals when necessary (monthly).
+- Resupply the emergency drug box after each use.

 - Store medications throughout the practice in a lockable space accessible only to authorized personnel.

 - Secure prescription pads from unauthorized access.
-Never pre-sign or postdate a prescription.
-Do not store prescription pads in a drawer in an examination room where they are accessible to patients who may be unattended.
+Do not store prescription pads in a drawer in an examination room.

 - Dispose of opened multi-dose medication vials 28 days after opening.
 Label opened multi-dose vials with date opened and/or date of expiration.
 For Joint Commission accredited facilities, label with date of expiration.
 Per the CDC Immunization Program, discard opened multi-dose vaccines according to the manufacturer's expiration date.